glm729/d3visKegg/README.md

 ## Operations

-The user enters an ID into a text input and clicks a button to submit the string.
+On loading the page, the attached data are loaded and the data objects are created in the API.
+The chart (simulation SVG) is then initialised and attached to the current window, such that it can be accessed from different ChemInfo cells and updated as necessary.
+The user then enters an ID into a text input and clicks a button to submit the string.
 The string is tested for suitable patterns, and, if suitable, is sent to the cell to run either the pathway or module visualisation, depending on the format of the ID.
-The attempt to run the simulation stops with an error if there is no matching ID found in the data.
+The attempt to update the simulation stops with an error if there is no matching ID found in the data.
 Otherwise, the data are queried to discover the appropriate reaction IDs, and the nodes and links arrays are generated, then created in the API.
-The function to run the simulation then receives the data, clears the previous SVG (if any), and starts the new simulation.
+The cell to update the simulation then receives the data, and runs the update function.

 [1]:https://github.com/glm729/mtdtag/blob/master/collect/collect05Kegg.rb